Immunisation Schedule Queensland

 Hepatitis B vaccine is recommended (but not funded) for other individuals who may be at risk of hepatitis B. Refer to the online Australian Immunisation Handbook for further details.

-Catch-up vaccines for all children and adolescents up to 19 years
+Catch-up vaccines for all children and adolescents and young adults

 Catch-up immunisations aim to provide optimal protection against disease as quickly as possible by completing the vaccinations recommended for a person.